Earthquakes on May 5, 2026

 36.9 km1--✓ ReviewedUSGS →

-At 22:55 UTC on May 5, 2026, a magnitude 2.6 tremor occurred 4 km NNW of Knik, Alaska.
+Seismographs logged a magnitude 2.6 earthquake 4 km NNW of Knik, Alaska with origin time 22:55 UTC on May 5, 2026.
 A small number of nearby observers (1) submitted felt reports to the USGS.
-The hypocenter lay at 36.9 km, placing this in the shallow crustal category.
+The event originated approximately 36.9 km below the surface, classifying it as shallow crustal.
 Geolocation places the event at 61.497°N, -149.762°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.6 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-05